 - Parents: Well, not really.

 I think it’s crazy that with all the time in the world, my parents choose to do nothing.
 Very little travel.
 No exercise.
-No hobbies (wait, is collecting cats a hobby?).
+No hobbies (Is collecting cats a hobby?).
 Not much socializing.
 Poor hygiene.
-TV and going out to eat unhealthy meals.
-That’s it.
+Not much more than TV and unhealthy meals.

 When I visit, it really hits home.
-I swear, half the conversations start out with, “Did you see what happened on this or that TV show?”
+Half of the conversations start out with, “Did you see what happened on this or that TV show?”
 Nope, I just don’t have time for TV*.
+Their life the path of least resistance and it is horrible.

-My mother recently had a minor heart attack and I was hoping it would be a wake up call.
+My mother recently had a minor heart attack and the doctor said it probably wasn’t the first.
+I was hoping this would be a wake up call.
 It wasn’t.
 Cheeseburgers rule the dinner table.
 Exercise is a foreign concept.
-I don’t understand it.
+I don’t understand.

-The thing that I’ve come to realize is that retirement requires work and planning.
-You can’t just stop working and expect life to come to you.
-All of a sudden, there is going to be a pretty big void in your life and you better have meaningful activities to fill it.
+I’ve come to realize that retirement requires work and planning.
+You can’t just stop working and expect life to come to you, especially if you don’t have friends or family near and participate in few activities.

 All of this scares me a little bit.
-After all, at it’s core, this blog is about early retirement.
+After all, at the core, this blog is about Financial Independence and leaving work.
 I still haven’t figured out exactly what I’m going to do, but I have some pretty good ideas.
 Right now, I never have time to do everything I want to do during the day.
 Here are some things that I’ll do when I don’t have a full-time job:

 - Exercise: I love biking and hiking.
-Wouldn’t it be cool to start off every day with a 50 mile bike ride or a good hike into the mountains?
+Wouldn’t it be great to start off every day with a 50 mile bike ride or a good hike into the mountains?

-- Write software: My full-time job is writing software and I do like it.
+- Write software: My full-time job is writing code and I do like it.
 However, if I didn’t have a job, I could make time to write the software that I really want to write.
-I have tons of ideas floating around in my head; I just don’t have the time.
+I have loads of ideas floating around in my head; I just don’t have the time.

 - Kids!: My job is pretty flexible and I’m able to go to many of my children’s activities, but not all of them.
 As my kids grow older, their activities will increase and I want to be there for them.
 With no job, I’ll be free to attend everything.